-The major global scientific and human challenges of the 21st century (including climate change, sustainable development, disaster risk reduction) can only be addressed through cross-domain research that seeks to understand complex systems through machine-assisted analysis at scale.
-Our capacity for such analysis is currently constrained by the limitations in our ability to access and combine heterogenous data within and across domains.
-Suboptimal data practices are a major and costly limiting factor on research: it is estimated that 80% of research expenditures are used to prepare inconsistent data for use.
+The major global scientific and human challenges of the 21st century (including climate change, sustainable development, and disaster risk reduction) can only be addressed through cross-domain research that seeks to understand complex systems through machine-assisted analysis at scale.
+Our capacity for such analysis is currently constrained by the limitations in our ability to access and combine heterogeneous data within and across domains.
+Sub-optimal data practices are a major and costly limiting factor on research: it is estimated that 80% of research expenditures are used to prepare inconsistent data for use.

 Solutions to complex and difficult problems require data to be assessable and actionable by machines using big data in combination with the most advanced hardware and software technologies.
-Data must be richly described with metadata, well-documented, transparent and ultimately humanly comprehensible so as to facilitate extraction of meaning from complexity.
+Data must be richly described with metadata, well-documented, transparent and ultimately humanly comprehensible to facilitate extraction of meaning from complexity.
 The fundamental enabler of data-driven science is an ecosystem of resources that enable data to be FAIR (Findable, Accessible, Interoperable and Re-usable) for humans and machines.
 This ecosystem must include effective, maximally automated stewardship of data, and effective terminologies and metadata specifications.

 An International Consensus-Building Initiative for Core Interoperability

 Achieving this goal requires a major consensus-building effort, in particular to gain agreement about the core technologies and semantic solutions which will allow data to be combined for cross-domain research.
 CODATA, with the support of and on behalf of the International Science Council (ISC), proposes a major, global, decadal programme: ‘Making data work for cross-domain grand challenges’—to address these challenges in the period 2020 – 2030.